runningcode/gradle-doctor/docs/index.md

 * [Warnings for negative avoidance saving tasks.](slower-from-cache)
 * [Build scan tags to easily find and categorize builds with warnings](scan-tags).
 * Warn when not using Parallel GC in Java 9+.
+* Warn or fail build when using a Rosetta-translated JDK on a Mac computer with Apple silicon.

 ### Configurable Warnings
 * Warn when build spends more than 10% of the time garbage collecting.